 Information for study applicants on the recognition of German language skills

-Study applicants who didn’t earn their university entrance qualification at a German speaking institution, need to provide evidence together with their application that states their adequate knowledge of the German language.
+Study applicants who did not earn their university entrance qualification at a German speaking institution, need to provide evidence of sufficient knowledge of the German language together with their application.
 The Higher Education Act of Schleswig-Holstein determines in §40 Sect.
 2 No. 2. according to §5 Sect.
-3 No. 2 of the enrolment regulation for UAS Kiel, that proof of the accepted language certificates comply with the legal framework of German language tests for studying at German universities (RO-DT).
+3 No. 2 of the enrolment regulation for UAS Kiel that proof of the accepted language certificates comply with the legal framework of German language tests for studying at German universities (RO-DT).

 Accordingly, the UAS Kiel accepts the following German language certificates: